JAlcocerT/JAlcocerT/content/blog/dev-gitea-n8n.md

 url: 'n8n-and-gitea'
 ---

 **TL;DR**

-Lately, I have been playing with Gitea's API.
+Lately, I have been playing with Gitea's API on [this post](https://jalcocert.github.io/JAlcocerT/fastapi-x-pocketbase/#gitea-101) and vibed coded [some .md next to its deployment](https://github.com/JAlcocerT/Home-Lab/tree/main/gitea) to understand it in the future.

 It made me think how to combine Gitea as a source for SSG for website generation.